LiskHQ/lisk-engine/test/test-plans/gossipsub/README.md

 ```

 ## Running Tests
-You can modify the parameters in `composition.toml` to make your own config, after the please run the following commands to run the test-plan:
+You can modify the parameters in `composition.toml` to make your own config.
+After the please run the following commands to run the test-plan:
 ```bash
 testground run composition -f your-path/lisk-engine/test/test-plans/gossipsub/composition.toml  --collect -o path-to-output
 ```